berkio3x/ferrous/README.md

 **The compiler is written in Typescript**

-#### Goal
+## Goal

-The goal of this project is to incrementaly build a programming language from start to end.
+The goal of this project is to incrementaly build a programming language from start to end from scratch and understand the internals of interpreters/compilers ,  **without using any external library for tokenizing / parsing the source**.

 ##### 1) Variables.